 The wren-hunt ritual is extremely ancient, its origins having been tentatively traced back to Neolithic times.
 The Druids were believed to have prophesied the future from listening to the song of a captured wren.
 By many European peoples, the wren has been designated the king of birds, and has been considered extremely unlucky to kill.
-In Tudor times, those who wished to remain healthy were warned never to disturb a wren’s nest.
 The wren was thought to be greater even than the eagle because, according to legend, although the eagle could fly higher than all the other birds, a wren once perched on an eagle's head and thus flew even higher.
 Nevertheless, in many parts of England, Ireland, the Isle of Man, Wales and France, it became the custom to hunt and, in many cases, kill the wren on St. Stephen's day.
 This may have had something to do with the Christmas spirit of topsy-turveydom - the reign of the Lord of Misrule of Elizabethan England, but the probability is that the wren became associated with ideas of the Underworld because of its habit of creeping into crevices of rocks and caves and perhaps of tombs constructed of great stones.
 As such it could be logically identified with the powers of darkness which, at the time of the winter solstice, appear to threaten all life.
 Hence the hunting of the wren is a parallel to the Mumming plays, in which the champion of darkness is slain and the world brought back to life.

 Pete Jennings has now made his book “Old Glory and the Cutty Wren” available as a Kindle download.